 The best advice for MySQL 5.6 users is to review the matrix to familiarize with situations where it might be best to look outside of MySQL to perform schema changes, the good news is that we’re on the right path to solving this natively.

-Truth be told, a blocking alter is usually going to go unnoticed on a 30MB table and we tend to use a direct alter in this situation, but on a 30GB or 300GB table we have some planning to do.
-If there is a period of time where activity is low and the this is permissive of locking the table then sometimes it is better execute within this window.
-Frequently though we are reactive to new SQL statements or a new performance issue and an emergency index is required to reduce load on the master in order to improve the response time.
+Truth be told, a blocking alter is usually going to go unnoticed on a 30MB table and we tend to use a direct alter in this situation, but on a 30GB or 300GB table, we have some planning to do.
+If there is a period of time where the activity is low and the this is permissive of locking the table then sometimes it is better to execute within this window.
+Frequently though we are reactive to new SQL statements or a new performance issue and an emergency index is required to reduce the load on the master in order to improve the response time.

 To pt-osc or not to pt-osc?